danielr-tech/TimelineProject/en/step_2.md

 There may be multiple interpretations of your input.
 If so, click the three dots to choose the one you want, then click the tick to confirm your choice.
 For example:

+TODO: merge these into one image and add arrows between them.
 ![Free-form input](images/FreeFormCellFull.png)
 ![Free-form alternative interpretation](images/AlternativeInterpretation.png)
 ![Free-form accepted interpretation](images/AcceptedInterpretation.png)